More expensive than Ronaldo: Misfiring Morata granted yet another second chance at Juventus | Goal.com

 Morata is obviously talented; Antonio Conte called him the complete player, while Diego Simeone previously said there aren't many forwards like him in the game today.

-However, it is nonetheless unbelievable that a No.9 who has never scored more than 18 league goals for a club continues to attract such interest from elite clubs.
+However, it is nonetheless unbelievable that a number nine who has never scored more than 25 league goals for a club continues to attract such interest from elite clubs.

 Then again, his return to Juve has as much to do with desperation and familiarity than consistency and quality.
 Morata was by no means Juve's first-choice forward.
 Had they been flush with cash, they would certainly not have been considering the Spain international.